JuliaGeo/Geodesy.jl/README.md

 described above.
 However, the satellite positions as a function of time (*ephemerides*, in the jargon) must themselves be defined relative to some frame.
-This is done by continuously observing the satellites from a set of highly stable ground stations equipped with GPS recievers.
+This is done by continuously observing the satellites from a set of highly stable ground stations equipped with GPS receivers.
 It is the full set of these ground stations and their assigned coordinates which form the datum.

 Let's inspect the flow of positional information in both cases: